craft-forge/filament-translation-manager-docs/README.md

 ![Unpublished Changes](https://raw.githubusercontent.com/craft-forge/filament-translation-manager-docs/master/.github/unpublished-changes.jpg)

-The plugin tracks which translations have unpublished changes, i.e. values that differ from what's in your `lang/` files.
+The plugin tracks which translations have unpublished changes, i.e. values that differ from what is currently in `lang/` files.

 **Visual indicators:**
 - **Table view:** Modified locale values are highlighted in green
 - **Edit page:** Each modified field shows the previous value from files
 - **Filter:** Use "Has Unpublished Changes" filter to see only modified translations

-This helps you know exactly what will be written when you click **Publish**.
+This makes it clear exactly what will be written when **Publish** is clicked.

 > **Note:** Change tracking can be disabled in config with `'track_changes' => false`